bryan-at-looker/embed-sdk-sko-markdown/section1.md

 Lets walkthrough what exactly is happening to make this work:

-1. In `demo.ts` on line XX, you can see `LookerEmbedSDK.init(lookerHost, '/auth')`.
-This tells the Embed SDK that I'm going to use the lookerHost variable from `demo_config.ts` and the `/auth` API endpoint to generate an SSO embed URL
+1. In `demo/demo.ts` on line XX, you can see `LookerEmbedSDK.init(lookerHost, '/auth')`.
+This tells the Embed SDK that I'm going to use the looker_host variable from `demo_config.ts` and the `/auth` API endpoint to generate an SSO embed URL
-2. Then on line XX, `LookerEmbedSDK.createDashboardWithId(dashboardId)` is the start of the Embed SDK where we instantiate a dashboard via the dashboardId variable from `demo_config.ts`.
+2. Then on line XX, `LookerEmbedSDK.createDashboardWithId(dashboardId)` is the start of the Embed SDK where we instantiate a dashboard via the dashboardId variable from `demo/demo_config.ts`.
 3. The `.build()` and  `.connect()` then use the dashboardId and lookerHost and send it to the `/auth` endpoint to generate the SSO embed URL.
 4. The `/auth` endpoint is a server thats running on your laptop that simulates a backend service yoru customers may have in production.
 We send a request to the backend asking for an SSO embed URL; you can find it in `webpack-devserver.config.js` on line XX.
-5. This takes API receives from the generated URL from the Embed SDK (`/embed/dashboards/715?embed_doman=...`) and the host from `demo_config.ts` and the user from `demo_user.json` and passes it to a function called `createSignedUrl()`
+5. This takes API receives from the generated URL from the Embed SDK (`/embed/dashboards/5?embed_doman=...`) and the host from `demo/demo_config.ts` and the user from `demo/demo_user.json` and passes it to a function called `createSignedUrl()`
 6. `createSignedUrl()` can be found in `auth_utils/auth_utils.js` and uses our new Typescript/JS SDK to create an API session and create the signed embed url to send back to the browser.
 The new API SDK will log us in automatically using our environment variables we placed in `.env`; all thats needed after setup is `const sso_obj = await sdk.ok(sdk.create_sso_embed_url(sso_url_params))`.
 Wait we're using the API for this?
 More on this in Section 4.
+No more embed secret resets?!
 7. The signed url will then be put into the `src` property of an iframe.
 By having the line `.appendTo('#dashboard')`, the iframe will placed in the element that has an id of `dashboard`; `<div id="dashboard"></div>`.
 8. The dashboard is also being applied with a classname of `looker-embed` through the line `looker-embed` which sizes it appropriately on the page.

 There is A LOT happening here with just a few lines of configuration.
 That is the baseline of what the EmbedSDK is great at, with just a few lines of configuration, you can provide advanced capabilities of the Looker embed without going into the complexities of the code underneath.
+We will be building on this concept through the sections.

 ### Change the user in demo/demo_user.json